Linux Interview Questions

 Ans: Different modes of Linux network bonding

-• Mode-0(balance-rr): It is a default mode and based on Round-Robin policy.
-It offers fault tolerance and load balancing features.
-It used round-robin fashion to transmit the packets.
+• Mode-0(balance-rr): It is a default mode and is based on the Round-Robin policy.
+It offers fault tolerance and load-balancing features.
+It used a round-robin fashion to transmit the packets.

-• Mode-2(balance-xor): It sets a xor mode between the source Mac address and destination Mac address to provide fault tolerance.
+• Mode-2(balance-xor): It sets an xor mode between the source Mac address and the destination Mac address to provide fault tolerance.

-• Mode-3(broadcast): It is based on broadcast policy and transmitted everything in the slave interface.
+• Mode-3(broadcast): It is based on broadcast policy and transmits everything in the slave interface.
 It also provides fault tolerance and can be used only for a particular purpose.

-• Mode-4(802.3ad): It is a dynamic aggregation mode, it created aggregation groups which is having the same speed.
+• Mode-4(802.3ad): It is a dynamic aggregation mode, it creates aggregation groups having the same speed.
 It uses the transmit hashing method to select the slaves for outgoing traffic.

 Ans: To display the default route and routing table, we use the following commands.